Asiya Andrabi: Arrests

 She was arrested on 28 August 2010 by Jammu and Kashmir Police for waging war against India and for inciting violence.
 She was again arrested on 17 September 2015 in connection with a couple of cases registered against her.
 The cases included waving Pakistani flags and addressing, via phone, a conference in Pakistan recently.
 Andrabi, who was not keeping well, as per DeM sources, was sent to Women's Police Station, Rambagh, Srinagar.
 The court granted her bail, but she was arrested again, and Kashmiris protested against her rearrest.

 On 6 July 2018 Asiya and two others connected to her, Nahida Nasreen and Sofi Fahmeeda, were shifted from Srinagar jail and brought to New Delhi by the National Investigation Agency (NIA).
 They have been booked under various sections of the Indian Penal Code (IPC) for sedition apart from other things.
 Following this, on 16 July 2018, a Delhi court ordered the three to one month of judicial custody at Tihar Jail.

+On 25 March 2026 she got life imprisonment for her conviction in Unlawful Activities (Prevention) Act by a court in Delhi following her arrest in 2018 by National Investigation Agency.